Nusplingen: Coat of arms

 Nusplingen's coat of arms shows an eagle's leg, with claws bared, in yellow upon a field of red.
-This pattern was taken from that of an extinct local noble family and was approved for official use by the provisional post-WWWII Württemberg-Hohenzollern government on 16 May 1950.
+This pattern was taken from that of an extinct local noble family and was approved for official use by the provisional post-WWII Württemberg-Hohenzollern government on 16 May 1950.
 Previous municipal emblems include a town seal from 1515 and a pattern of blue-black-yellow wavy bars devised in 1930.
 A municipal flag corresponding to the coat of arms was issued by the Baden-Württemberg State Ministry of the Interior on 30 August 1967.

 Transportation

 Local public transportation is provided by the Verkehrsverbund Neckar-Alb-Donau.
 Nusplingen was selected to be the endpoint for the Heuberg Railway, but in 1928 Reichenbach was chosen over Nusplingen.